 “I was taught to think of my body as too sexual:” Comparative thematic analysis of parent and peer messages about the body during adolescence

 Adolescence is a formative stage for young girls’ body image development.
 Young girls are confronted with the physical and psychological changes of puberty whilst facing increasing social pressures to achieve cultural body ideals (Stice, 2003; Voelker et al., 2022).
 Body changes associated with puberty include weight and height gain, breast development, menstruation, broadening of the hips, body hair growth, as well as other physical consequences of hormonal changes (including acne), all of which can adversely influence adolescent girls’ cognitive and affective evaluations of their bodies (Stice, 2003; Voelker et al., 2022).
 Evidence suggests that the age of pubertal development in U.S. girls is trending earlier than in previous age cohorts, with Black girls continuing to develop breasts earlier than their peers (at 8.8 years of age; Biro et al., 2013).
-Concerningly, college-aged women who reported early pubertal timing also reported greater body image concerns (Grower et al., 2019) and early breast development has also been prospectively linked to depression and disordered eating in adolescent girls (Lewis-Smith et al., 2020; see Ullsperger & Nikolas, 2017 for a review).
+Concerningly, college-aged women who reported early pubertal timing also reported greater body image concerns (Grower et al., 2019), and early breast development has also been prospectively linked to depression and disordered eating in adolescent girls (Lewis-Smith et al., 2020; see Ullsperger & Nikolas, 2017 for a review).
 Given the earlier onset of puberty and its association with adverse outcomes, it is imperative that adolescent girls are encouraged to accept and adjust to their developing bodies.
 Although previous work has examined the impact of parent and peer appearance pressures more broadly (e.g., Mills & Fuller-Tyszkiewicz, 2017; Siegel et al., 2021b), little research to date has examined the construction of messages about the body in the context of puberty and sexual development.

 Developmental Theory of Embodiment